Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 “There is good evidence for screening between 50 and 74,” Dr. Mintz says.
 “What to do in younger or older patients is less clear because the evidence [that the benefits outweigh the harms] is not as robust.”

-He gives his patients the recommendation from the ACS, which is to stick with regular mammograms as long as you’re in good health and are expected to live at least another 10 years.
+Dr. Mintz gives his patients the recommendation from the ACS, which is to stick with regular mammograms as long as you’re in good health and are expected to live at least another 10 years.

-Life expectancy aside, patients also need to understand that mammograms have potential harms.
+As important as mammograms are for early detection, patients also need to understand that mammograms have potential harms.
 For example, false positives can lead to more invasive tests—such as biopsies—that carry risk for pain, infection, and bleeding.
 “There’s a whole cascading effect,” says Ariel Green, M.D., assistant professor of medicine in the division of geriatric medicine at Johns Hopkins University School of Medicine.

 Dr. Green doesn’t support a strict age cutoff.
 Rather, she urges patients and doctors to weigh the pros and cons in light of a person’s overall health.
 If someone has advanced dementia, another type of cancer that has progressed, or other reasons why their life expectancy is limited, then continuing with mammograms probably doesn’t make sense.